deanishe/alfred-fixum/README.md

 Alfred Fixum
 ============

-Fix Alfred 3 Python workflows affected by [the Sierra background process bug][bug] in [Alfred-Workflow][aw].
+Fix Alfred 3 Python workflows affected by bugs in [Alfred-Workflow][aw], in particular the [the Sierra background process bug][bug].

-If you're not running Sierra, you don't need to run Fixum.

-Fixum analyses your installed workflows to see if any use an old, buggy version of the Alfred-Workflow library.
+Fixum analyses your installed workflows to see if any use an old version of the Alfred-Workflow library.
 If they do, it can update them with a newer, working version.

 Installation